joe7575/signs_bot/manual_EN.md

 ### Sign 'pattern'

 Used to make a copy of a 3x3x3 cube.
-Place the sign in front of the pattern to be copied.
-Use the copy sign to make the copy of this pattern on a different location.
-The bot must first reach the pattern sign, then the copy sign.

-Used to make a copy of a 3x3x3 cube.
-Place the shield in front of the blocks to be copied.
+Place the sign in front of the blocks to be copied.
 Use the copy sign to make the copy of these blocks in another location.
 The bot must first process the "pattern" sign, only then can the bot be directed to the copy sign.